 The modern mouthwash is designed to freshen up your breath and make you comfortable.
 However, many people use mouthwash as a substitute to brushing and flossing.
 If you follow this route, you’re exposing you teeth to long-term dryness, gum sensitivity, soreness, and gum infection.
 Limit your mouthwash usage during the holidays!

-Forget the Flossing
+Forget About Flossing Your Teeth

 Flossing is the theoretical sibling of brushing.
 If you brush and floss afterwards, you’re preserving the vitality of your teeth for a long time.
 During the festive holidays, you shouldn’t forget to floss (or brush, in that matter).
 Many people forget to do this, and they have to suffer tooth pain and decay afterwards.